-The Choir subsequently became known as the Guinness Choir, and has been at the forefront of choral music in Ireland for over 60 years.
-Victor Leeson conducted the Choir from its foundation in 1951 until 1984.
-He was truly inspirational in the growth and direction of the Choir, and early performances included the great oratorios of Bach and Handel, many of which were performed in Dublin for the first time.
-As well as Bach and Handel, the Choir’s repertoire now encompasses many of the choral works of all the major composers from the 17th to 20th centuries, including Britten, Stravinsky, Pärt, Mahler and Verdi.
+The Choir subsequently became known as The Guinness Choir, and has been at the forefront of choral music in Ireland for over 70 years.
+Victor Leeson, a self-taught musical scholar, conducted the Choir from its foundation in 1951 until 1984.
+He was truly inspirational in the growth and direction of the Choir.
+Early performances included the great oratorios of Bach and Handel, many of which were performed in Dublin for the first time.
+As well as Bach, Handel, Mozart and Haydn, the Choir’s repertoire encompasses many of the choral works of all the major composers from the 17th to 20th centuries, including Britten, Stravinsky, Pärt, Mahler and Verdi.

 On Victor Leeson’s retirement in 1984, John Dexter was appointed as Musical Director.
 The Choir gave many notable performances under his direction, including the Irish premiere of Andrew Lloyd Webber’s Requiem.

-David Milne has been the Guinness Choir’s Musical Director since 1991.
-With his inspirational direction, it has continued to grow in stature and renown.
-Recent highlights under his direction include a very successful performance of Verdi’s Requiem at the Waterfront Hall in Belfast, in conjunction with the Belfast Philharmonic Choir and the Ulster Orchestra.
+David Milne was The Guinness Choir’s Musical Director from 1991 to 2022, a span of over thirty years.
+With his inspirational direction, it continued to grow in stature and renown.
+Highlights under his direction include a very successful performance of Verdi’s Requiem at the Waterfront Hall in Belfast, in conjunction with the Belfast Philharmonic Choir and the Ulster Orchestra.
 The Choir gave the first performance of Handel’s Messiah in new Wexford Opera House in 2009.
 In April 2011 we joined forces with the University of Dublin Choral Society to perform Verdi’s Requiem in the Grand Canal Theatre.
-This tremendous performance was part of the celebrations marking 300 years of the teaching of Medicine, Chemistry and Botany at Trinity College.
 Another remarkable occasion was in 2016 when the choir gave a performance of Handel’s Messiah in the newly-rebuilt St. Mel’s Cathedral in Longford.
-Another exciting highlight of that year was the Choir’s participation on Easter Sunday in the choir of 1,000 voices, with the RTÉ Symphony Orchestra, in the RTE 1916 Commemoration concert of ‘A Nation’s Voice’ by Shaun Davey.
+That year also saw the Choir’s participation on Easter Sunday in the choir of 1,000 voices, with the RTE Symphony Orchestra, in the RTE 1916 Commemoration concert of ‘A Nation’s Voice’ by Shaun Davey.

 The Guinness Choir is a fixture of the modern choral landscape in Ireland and a name that is synonymous with excellence, professionalism and sheer love of music.
 Many distinguished Irish and International soloists have sung with the choir over the years and we are committed to supporting emerging young Irish soloists.